Best Homeowners Insurance Companies

 Extended replacement cost adds to your current dwelling coverage limit.
 It helps cover additional costs associated with rebuilding that you cannot control and are over the Coverage A limit on your policy.

-For example, if your policy covered $250,000 for a rebuild, but you get estimates for $350,000 due to increased demand, changes in local ordinances or materials inflation, then this coverage can make up the gap.
+For example, if your policy covers $250,000 for a rebuild, but you get estimates for $350,000 due to increased demand, changes in local ordinances or materials inflation, then this coverage can make up the gap.
 You will have to add this coverage to your policy for it to take effect.

 Additional living expense